ak292/discord-management-bot/README.md

 # To-Do-List

 - Make code more reusable
-- Add (potentially) abbreviations feature, CS: Computer Science etc.
+- Add (potentially) abbreviations feature, CS: Computer Science etc. (with MEng as well), but keep in mind MEng wont count for progress roles updating
+- Add display none style to security message paragraph to fix spacing
 - Additional functionality yet to be added (need more data to do it).
 For example:
   - If student withdraws, or changes course, etc.
   - Students optional Modules